From the more famous routes to lesser-known byways and highways, here are some of the…

 The Alpina Gstaad, Panorama Suite, Switzerland

 Gstaad, known as the playground of billionaires, has a luxury suite that is sure to make anyone feel special.
-At $21,000 per night in high season you’ll experience one of the most extraordinary hotel rooms in the world at The Alpina Gstaad.
+At $21,000 per night in high season, you’ll experience one of the most extraordinary hotel rooms in the world at The Alpina Gstaad.
 Set in the beautiful mountain scenery of Switzerland, the suite features stunning woodwork and understated elegance and luxury at every turn.
 The second floor has a cathedral ceiling “spa room” with a gas fireplace and a panoramic view of the mountain scenery.
-You’ll have your own steam room, sauna and Jacuzzi on the terrace.
-Plus you get your own kitchen and private chef, so you can stay in an enjoy it all!
+You’ll have your own steam room, sauna, and Jacuzzi on the terrace.
+Plus you get your own kitchen and private chef, so you can stay in and enjoy it all!

 Aria Resorts, Sky Villas, Las Vegas

 Heading to Las Vegas for a little grown-up fun?
 Take a few friends and stay at the Aria Resort & Casino where the Sky Villas offer two and three-bedroom retreats with floor-to-ceiling panoramic windows that feature all the glimmer and glitz of Las Vegas.
 The suites feature a golden curving staircase, a gym with a steam room, high-tech toilets, and two around-the-clock butlers to take care of every little detail.
 Available from $3500 to $7500 a night, you can enjoy Vegas like royalty.